Penfield Tate: Education and career

 Tate earned an undergraduate degree from Kent State University in 1952 as a double major in pre-law and political science.
 While studying at Kent State, Tate played on the school's varsity football team and earned honors as Kent State's first all-American football player.
 Tate served in the army after his undergraduate graduation, and went on to serve as an artillery officer for fourteen years.
 While serving in the army Tate studied law and eventually graduated from the University of Colorado's law school in 1968.
 Following his graduation from law school, Tate worked at Colorado State University as the Humans Relations Director.
 Tate then went on to open his own firm, Tate, Olin & Tate, in 1972 and remained partner there until 1977.
 Tate later opened another firm with his son Penfield Tate III in 1977, titled Trimble, Tate, and Nulan; now known as Tate & Tate.
 Tate expanded his career beyond law and was a passionate political activist.
 In 1971 the Boulder attorney was elected to the Boulder City Council and served on the council until 1976.
 He always wore a string of colorful beads.

 LGBTQ rights

 In 1974, Tate introduced an amendment to Boulder's Human Rights Ordinance known as the "sexual preference" amendment.
 It proposed prohibiting employers from firing an employee based upon sexual orientation.
 It passed in City Council, but Boulder residents were incensed and demanded it be voted on by the general public.
-The amendment lost by a landslide and Boulder residents sought to recall of Tate and every council member who voted in favor of the amendment.
+The amendment lost by a landslide and Boulder residents sought to recall Tate and every council member who voted in favor of the amendment.
 Tate barely escaped recall, but city councilman Tim Fuller did not.
 Protesters of the amendment sent hate mail and death threats to Tate and his family.
 Due to his passionate advocation for LGBTQ rights, Tate was surrounded by controversy and thus, failed to win re-election for mayor.
 He remains an icon of early LGBTQ rights supporters in Boulder and Colorado.